uploadcare/uploadcare-ruby/README.md

 @list.go_to 5
 # => #<Uploadcare::Api::FileList page=5 ....

+# of course, you can go with any of the methods
-# there is also methods described in API docs avaliable for you:
+# described in our API docs
 # total pages
 @list.pages
 # => 16